mkesicki/excel_validator/README.md

 should change content of this file according to your needs.

 ## NOTE
-This script should not change orginal Excel file.
+This script should not change original Excel file.
 Of course it is always good to have and work on copy :)

 ## Changes to script
 You can do whatever you want & need with this script.
 I will be more than happy if it will be useful for you and you will make it script better.